 Sub-trope to Artistic License Biology and Greek Letter Ranks.
 Tangentially related to Alpha Bitch as the supposed "alpha male" is similar in concept.
 No relation to alpha and beta as software terms.

 - The Keeper Wants to Build a Zoo in Another World, so He Tames Monsters: Ikuhara mentions this while explaining canine psychology to Merou.
 It may be true for Hellhounds like Cerberus, but as a zoologist, he should really know better than to uncritically apply it to real-life wolves.

 - Seton Academy: Join the Pack!: Ranka describes herself as the pack leader of the cooking club, and during a time she went mad with power after getting dozens of students to come to the club, she describes herself as number one, while the others were of lower number rankings.

-- "Alpha/Beta/Omega" (also known as A/B/O or "Omegaverse") fics are a subgenre of Alternate Universe Fic where otherwise-human characters have certain canine features—most notably a very rigid Fantastic Caste System dividing people into Alphas (dominant), Betas (neutral), and Omegas (submissive).
+- "Alpha/Beta/Omega" (also known as A/B/O or "Omegaverse") fics are a subgenre of Alternate Universe Fic where otherwise-human characters have certain canine features — most notably a rigid Fantastic Caste System dividing people into Alphas (dominant), Betas (neutral), and Omegas (submissive).
 Most writers just use the setting to write extra-kinky Lemon Fics, basically Dom/sub with an animalistic bent (commonly involving Mr. Seahorse, Ukefication, and/or Mating Season Mayhem), while other take it in more serious and worldbuilding-oriented directions.
 The idea is loosely inspired by werewolf stories.
 It came from Supernatural fandom, and then spread to other fandoms.
 For a little more detailed explanation, see this Fanlore article and this Lindsay Ellis video.